bobanm/ethereum-basic-demo/README.md

 -------------------------

-Besides the web frontend, it is also possible to interact with the smart contract using CLI script, or even to access it on a a local in-memory mock blockchain.
+Besides the web frontend, it is also possible to interact with the smart contract using CLI script, or even to access it on a local in-memory mock blockchain.
 For this, we'll need Hardhat.

 Install all project dependencies: